rubencfu/app-trips/README.md

 The app is fully prepared to install i18n package and start localizing the app, I even prepared objects to use locale data and pipes.

+## About Zoneless Change Detection

+I am very interested in this feature Angular provides in modern versions, however, it is still in experimental state and it has to be used with caution.
+I did not use it on this project because jasmine need zone.js for some configurations or methods like fakeAsync.
+Anyway, we have to keep an eye on this feature, as it is likely the future of Angular and the zone.js library will be deprecated in the future

 ## Some VSCode Plugins Recommendations

 - Angular Language Service